albrow/zoom/README.md

 )
 ```

-Then, call zoom.Init somewhere in your app initialization code, e.g. in the main method.
+Then, call zoom.Init somewhere in your app initialization code, e.g. in the main function.
 You must
 also call zoom.Close when your application exits, so it's a good idea to use defer.

 ``` go